intuit/QuickBooks-V3-PHP-SDK/docs/overview.rst

 Guidelines
 ----------

-1. Guzzle utilizes PSR-1, PSR-2, PSR-4, and PSR-7.
+1. We are graduatelly changing the code style to utilizes PSR-1, PSR-2, PSR-4, and PSR-7.
+It will take some time, however, all pull requests in the future should follow the same standards.
-2. Guzzle is meant to be lean and fast with very few dependencies.
+2. QuickBooks V3 SDK is meant to be lean and fast with very few dependencies.
 This means that not every feature request will be accepted.
-3. Guzzle has a minimum PHP version requirement of PHP 5.5.
-Pull requests must not require a PHP version greater than PHP 5.5 unless the feature is only utilized conditionally.
+3. QuickBooks V3 SDK has a minimum PHP version requirement of PHP 5.6.
+Pull requests must not require a PHP version greater than PHP 5.6 unless the feature is only utilized conditionally.